 |Falcon 9 Rocket with expandable landing legs.
 Credit: SpaceX via Twitter.|

-The most recent forecast issued by the U.S. Air Force 45th Weather Squadron predicts an 80% chance of overall permissible weather conditions for the SpaceX Falcon 9 launch.
-The primary weather concern for launch are anvil clouds.
+The most recent forecast issued by the U.S. Air Force 45th Weather Squadron predicts a 70% chance of overall permissible weather conditions for the SpaceX launch.
+The primary weather concern for launch are thick clouds.

-SpaceX could make space history once again with this launch.
-This time, with a controlled descent of the Falcon 9’s first stage.
+SpaceX could make space history once again.
+This time with a controlled descent of the Falcon 9’s first stage.
 Approximately 161 seconds into flight, the first-stage engines will shut down, an event known as main-engine cutoff, or MECO.
 At that point, Falcon 9 is 80 kilometers (50 miles) high, traveling at 10 times the speed of sound.
 Three seconds after MECO, the first and second stages will separate.

 After separation, landing legs will be extended into a 60-foot span from the first stage.
 SpaceX will then attempt a controlled descent (with the help of retro rockets) of the first stage into the Atlantic Ocean.
 The ultimate goal of this test is to create a reusable first-stage booster rocket that would decrease the overall launch costs.

-Once in orbit, the Dragon capsule will rendezvous with the space station where it will be grappled and berthed to the complex for an expected four-week visit.
+Once in orbit, the Dragon capsule is scheduled to arrive at the station on Tuesday, March 18, when it will be grappled and berthed to the complex for an expected four-week visit.
 The capsule is filled with about 4,600 pounds of supplies for the space station crew and missions being conducted aboard the orbiting laboratory.

-Dragon is later scheduled to return to Earth for a parachute-assisted splashdown in the Pacific Ocean off the coast of southern California.
+Dragon is scheduled to return to Earth on April 17 for a parachute-assisted splashdown in the Pacific Ocean off the coast of southern California.
 It will be bringing back more than 3,600 pounds of experiment samples and equipment.